-Date: 2024-04-23
+2024-04-23

-> Note > This article is a copy of https://medium.com/genymobile/scale-your-e2e-react-native-ui-testing-with-detox-on-genymotion-cloud-android-virtual-devices-b3effbc7eccc.
+Note: This article is a copy of https://medium.com/genymobile/scale-your-e2e-react-native-ui-testing-with-detox-on-genymotion-cloud-android-virtual-devices-b3effbc7eccc.
 Reproduced by courtesy of its author, Elinor Kwok.

 Overview

-Detox reduces testing flakiness by its asynchronous operations.
 Detox integrates easily within the project code.

 Genymotion SaaS offers cloud-based Android Virtual Devices.

-This service enables testing React Native applications on Android.
+Good news.
 Wix has been working on a tight integration with Genymotion SaaS to ease the run of end-to-end Detox testing for Android.
-The integration is not completely finished yet, but the core integration is already available.

-This tutorial previews a more detailed blog post and documentation that Wix will release later when the integration is complete.
-For now, to test please follow these instructions.
+This tutorial is a teaser for a more detailed blogpost and documentation that Wix will release later once everything is completely integrated.

-There are several steps:
+There are different steps:

 Step 1: Setup Genymotion SaaS device

-In your detox.config.js file, add android.genyclouddevice type.
 You can tell which device to start by giving its recipe UUID or its name.

 For example: